 With so many dances to choose from, there is a dance for everybody!
 Check out the dances below to learn a little more about the different styles we teach and what makes each dance unique!

-Considered the mother of all ballrom dances, waltz is a timeless dance featuring the classic “box” step.
-Danced to ¾ time music, the waltz is an elegant dance to add to any occasion.
-Famous waltz songs include Journey’s “Open Arms” and Norah Jones’ “Come Away With Me”.
+Considered the mother of all ballroom dances, Waltz is a timeless dance featuring the classic “box” step.
+Danced to music in ¾ time, the Waltz is an elegant dance to enjoy at any occasion.
+Famous Waltz songs include Journey’s “Open Arms” and Norah Jones’ “Come Away With Me”.

 The most romantic of all the ballroom styles, the Viennese Waltz originated in Vienna, Austria.
-It’s fast, whirling moments make it a portrait of elegance as dancers move gracefully down the floor.
+It’s fast, whirling movements make it the picture of elegance as dancers move gracefully across the floor.
 While commonly danced in competition to the music style of Johann Strauss, some of the most famous love ballads such as Whitney Houston’s “I Will Always Love You” are Viennese Waltzes.

-Originally called the triple mambo, the Cha Cha first became popular in the 1950s.
-This fun, carefree dance is still one of the most popular latin dances with its “two-three cha-cha-cha”.
-Cha Cha can be danced to a variety of music.
-From Santana to Michael Jackson, the Cha Cha is a very versatile style.
+Originally called the Triple Mambo, the Cha Cha first became popular in the 1950s.
+This fun, carefree dance is still one of the most popular Latin dances today.
+With its characteristic “two-three cha-cha-cha” rhythm, the Cha Cha can be danced to a variety of music from Santana to Michael Jackson and everything in between.

-Often referred to as “the kitchen dance”, as it takes up so little room you can dance it in your kitchen, the rumba is the ultimate slow dance.
-Famous for its latin hip movements, called Cuban Motion, its idealized for its romantic look and feel.
-The rumba is the perfect slow dance that everyone can enjoy.
+Often referred to as “the kitchen dance”, as it takes up so little room you can dance it in your kitchen, the Rumba is the ultimate slow dance.
+Famous for its Latin hip movements, called Cuban Motion, its idealized for its romantic look and feel.
+The Rumba is the perfect slow dance everyone can enjoy.
 Examples of Rumba songs include “Besame Mucho” and “Can’t Take My Eyes Off Of You”.

-Known for its face-paced tempo and spins, this quintessential latin dance is often seen at clubs, family parties, and anytime there is latin music.
-As Salsa differs in style across the world (ie. LA style, mambo, Cumbia) we stay up-to-date on the differing trends so that no matter where you go, you can dance.
+Known for its face-paced tempo and spins, this quintessential Latin dance is often seen at clubs, family parties, and anytime there is Latin music.
+As Salsa differs in style across the world (i.e., LA style, Mambo, Cumbia) we stay up-to-date on differing trends so that, no matter where you go, you can dance.
 Artists like Marc Anthony and Celia Cruz have made this dance a staple.

 Slower than the rumba, Bolero is a very smooth, sophisticated dance.
 It teaches good balance, strong leg lines, and a great attention to your partner.
 Perhaps the most intimate of the latin dances, Bolero is a great challenge for taking your dancing to the next level.
 Popular Bolero songs include Celine Dion’s “Falling Into You” and Paul Carrack’s “Satisfy My Soul”.

-The latest latin dance craze, this Brazilian social dance is full of body rolls, dynamic rhythms, and tilted turns.
-Recently, Zouk has incorporated R’n’B, pop, and Hip-hop music and is a great dance for creativity and improvisation.
-From traditional sounding zouk songs like Jocelyne Labylle’s “J’'ai déposé les clés” to more contemporary R’n’B style like Beyoncè’s “Partition”, Zouk has quite an array of music choices.
+The latest Latin dance craze, this Brazilian social dance is full of body rolls, dynamic rhythms, and tilted turns.
+Recently, Zouk has incorporated R’n’B, pop, and Hip Hop music and is a great dance for creativity and improvisation.
+From traditional sounding Zouk songs like Jocelyne Labylle’s “J’'ai déposé les clés” to more contemporary R’n’B style like Beyoncé’s “Partition”, Zouk dancers have quite an array of music choices.